delos/delos.github.io/_pages/about.md

   - /home.html
 ---

-I am a theoretical cosmologist specializing in gravitational dynamics and growth of structure in the Universe.
+I specialize in gravitational dynamics and the growth of structure in the Universe.
 My research targets these questions:

 - What are the origins of the cosmic structure that manifests today in the form of galaxies?
 - What is the *dark matter* that comprises most of this structure?